 An average of 350 people a day visit accident and emergency departments with burn-related injuries – a large proportion of which are children.
 Accidents resulting in burns are very common but can be extremely painful and very difficult to recover from.

 If you or your child have been burnt as a result of an accident that wasn’t your fault, then this experience can be even more traumatic.
 Our team of serious injury solicitors are on hand to help if you believe you could be entitled to compensation for your burn injury.

 Like many areas of a serious injury claim, burn claims can be very varied.
 Medically, burns fall into three different categories: first degree burns; second degree burns; and third degree burns.
 First degree burns can be painful, damaging the top of the skin, but are the most minor of burn types.
 They may cause redness, swelling and pain and usually heal with first aid measures within several days.
 Second degree burns are more severe, damaging the epidermis and possibly the dermis, with the potential to cause further problems and complications such as infection.
 Injuries may cause red, white or splotchy skin, pain and swelling.
 The wound often looks wet and blisters may occur.
-Third-degree burns can be incredibly painful and are the most serious category, damaging every layer of the skin and also damaging tissue.
-A third-degree burn injury will cause permanent scarring and may require surgery to help the area to heal.
+Third degree burns can be incredibly painful and are the most serious category, damaging every layer of the skin and also damaging tissue.
+A third degree burn injury will cause permanent scarring and may require surgery to help the area to heal.
 You may also incur difficulty breathing or experience smoke inhalation or carbon monoxide poisoning.